 Wednesday, May 1, 2024

-Course guest speaker appearances make the grade
+Seven guest speaker appearances make the grade of A+

 Even though I come from the journalism field and am teaching what I know through experience, there are times when I don't know everything or wish for students to gain a different perspective.
 It's during those times when I bring in guest speakers.